MassimoGirondi/dncs-lab/README.md

 All the `eth0` interfaces are configured by Vagrant (control interfaces) on the subnet `192.168.100.0/24`.
 I needed to change this to avoid routing problems: by default it's `10.0.0.0/8`.

-Note that the switch doesn't have any IP assigned to his interfaces (except for `eth0`): it works at level 2 and doesn't need them.
+Note that `switch` doesn't have any IP assigned to his interfaces (except for `eth0`): it works at level 2 and doesn't need them.

 # Vagrant files structure